 Over the years, I’ve discovered some of the best interior design books — decor books that are not only beautiful but also inspiring and functional.
-Being very particular, I look for books that are not only filled with beautiful imagery but also teach.
-The interior design books I’m sharing today will help you find what resonates with your personal home decor aesthetic.
+Being very particular about what I purchase, I look for home decor books that are not only filled with beautiful imagery but also teach.
+The interior design books I’m sharing today will help you find what resonates with your personal aesthetic.
 These are the go-to design books that have taught me how to decorate a room like a pro, and best of all, every single one is more than just pretty coffee table decor.

 If flipping through a beautiful decor book sounds heavenly, then this post is for you.
 There’s just something about curling up under a cozy blanket, holding a book with some weight, and turning the pages to discover a beautiful new home.
 Quiet time that is comforting and familiar.
 Tangible items like interior design books and home decor magazines have fired up my imagination.

 Quick Links To The Best Interior Design Books Of 2021

 Keep reading if you’d like a brief explanation as to why each of the above interior design books was chosen.

 As a devoted follower of Studio McGee, I jumped for joy when Make Life Beautiful was released.
 You’ll learn exactly how Syd and Shea McGee went from flat broke to design superstars.
 In this book, they teach you how to prioritize values, define goals, and put your dreams into action too!

 DISC Interiors: Portraits of Home was released earlier this year, and I might have been first in line to purchase it.
 This design book walks the line of coffee table books.
 What I mean by that is, you’re not going to learn the secret sauce of putting a room together, but you will be inspired by earthy color palettes, beautiful flooring, vintage furniture, and one-of-a-kind rooms that are both contemporary and traditional.
 Will you learn?
 Yes.
 But it is not a step-by-step guide.